azadbolour/boardgame/BACKLOG.md

 - Disable play and show hourglass while an action is happening.

-- Add error boundary for React.

 - Improve error reporting in the UI from Scala server.

 - Some two-letter words in the dictionary don't mean anything to me.
   Clean up two-letter words, and perhaps add in common abbreviations.

-  Get list of 2-letter words.
-Show it in a table for easy access.
-  `egrep '^..$' moby-english.txt`
+  Get list of 2-letter words.  `egrep '^..$' moby-english.txt`

-  Possibly provide a way for the user to see which two-letter words are allowed.
+  Provide a way for the user to see which two-letter words are allowed.
   Maybe a button or a hover action.

+- Show all cross words found in the UI so user can ascertain their meanings.

 - Start game should tell user who is going first.